deveshdatwani/trajectory-tracking-for-autonomous-vehicles/README.md

 demonstration at the beginning and also at the end after all the plots have been displayed.

+The manual-control script in the examples directory is a modified version of the example provided by the CARLA simulator install.
+It is modified to spawn the same vehicle at the same location as in the control demonstration script.

 ## Demonstration videos

 Stanley Control: https://youtu.be/6bmxXV-_WTk